 The Student Health Centre has counsellors and psychologists who will assist you in times of need.

 If you would like to make a complaint about your courses, programme or study environment, you should first contact your department.
 Read more about how you can make a complaint.

-The student unions have liasion officers, faculty coordinators and safety representatives who work with advice and support to students in workenvironment and study-related issues.
+The student unions have liaison officers, faculty coordinators and safety representatives who work with advice and support to students in work environment and study-related issues.

-There are also a student and PhD student ombudsmen who can inform you on the rules and rights that apply at the university.
+There are also student and PhD student ombudsmen who can inform you on the rules and rights that apply at the University.
 They provide advice and assistance to resolve problems related to your studies.